Company: Top Hat | Role: Senior Product Designer | Timeline: ~1year | Team: PM, Data Scientist, Software Engineers (3)

-In today’s fast-paced academic environment, students face mounting pressure to learn effectively, yet many lack access to personalized support.
-To address this, we introduced Ace Study Assistant, an AI-powered chat feature offering tailored, on-demand learning assistance.
-Despite its potential, adoption was slower than expected.
+Students face growing pressure to learn effectively, yet many lack personalized support.
+We introduced Ace Study Assistant, an AI-powered chat for on-demand help, but adoption lagged behind its potential.

 My Role

-I led the design initiatives for Ace Study Assistant's adoption strategy, collaborating with a multidisciplinary team, including a product manager, tech lead, user researcher, data scientist, and specialists in learning science and product marketing.
-I also worked closely with the engineering team during development and iteration to ensure alignment with user needs and technical feasibility.
+I led the design for Ace Study Assistant’s adoption strategy, collaborating with my product manager, engineering, research, data science, learning science, and marketing.
+I partnered closely with engineering through development and iteration to align user needs with technical feasibility.

 User Research

-With limited prior insights on students’ interaction with AI-powered tools, I partnered with our user researcher to explore how students perceive and use such technologies.
+With limited insights into how students engage with AI tools, I partnered with our user researcher to uncover perceptions and needs.

-- Students valued tools that simplified complex concepts and offered quick, reliable assistance.
+- Students valued quick, reliable help that simplified complex concepts.

-- Students wanted a clear demonstration of how Ace could help them achieve their academic goals.
+- They wanted clear proof of how Ace supported their academic goals.

-These insights guided our approach, enabling us to quickly prototype and test targeted experiments to enhance and refine Ace’s user experience.
+These insights shaped our prototypes and guided targeted experiments to refine Ace’s experience.

 Design Experiments

-To tackle the challenges uncovered during user research, I led a series of product design experiments aimed at making Ace Study Assistant more approachable, useful, and seamlessly integrated into students’ study workflows.
-Each experiment was designed to test specific hypotheses about what would drive adoption and improve user engagement.
+I led a series of experiments to make Ace Study Assistant more approachable, useful, and integrated into study workflows.
+Each experiment tested hypotheses on what would drive adoption and engagement.

 Experiment 1: Smart Defaults